fleejy/fleejy.github.io/about.md

 permalink: /about/
 ---

-I'm a Master of Health Informatics student in the Institute of Health Policy, Management and Evaluation (IHPME), Dalla Lana School of Public Health (DLSPH), University of Toronto.
+I'm a Master of Health Informatics student in the <a href="http://ihpme.utoronto.ca/">Institute of Health Policy, Management and Evaluation (IHPME)</a>, <a href="http://dlsph.utoronto.ca/">Dalla Lana School of Public Health (DLSPH)</a>, <a href="https://www.utoronto.ca/">University of Toronto</a>.
 I am training as a health informatician to lead organizational and health system change through combining expertise in health systems with information and communication technologies.
 I strive to develop new skills and improve myself as a professional.

 I majored in Cognitive Sciecne at <a href="https://www.mcgill.ca/">McGill University</a>.